 You don’t want to crawl into your sleeping bag after a long day only to find it smells a little funky, and is filled with mysterious crunchy bits.

 This is why it’s important to clean everything both before and after a trip.
-This saves you trouble when your next trip rolls around.
-It will also ensure that your gear stays in good condition for many more uses and makes preparation for your next trip easier.
+It will ensure that your gear stays in good condition for many more uses and makes preparation for your next trip easier.

 Dirty gear is not a great way to start a trip, so give it a wipe down before you go.
 Image: Erin Wescombe